Peer Review

 4. Follow-up, measures, implementation

-The recommendations from the peer review report are brought to the attention of the Government by the Office of Statistics and included in the implementation plan.
+The recommendations from the peer review report lead to the improvement action plan.
 Progress is then documented in annual reports, sent to Eurostat and published on the website.

 Previous Peer Reviews